kmdkuk/try-ebiten/docs/README.md

-# goct documentation
+# try-ebiten documentation

-goct is CLI to create command line tools made by golang.
+try-ebiten is CLI to create command line tools made by golang.

-The repository is at https://github.com/kmdkuk/goct
+The repository is at https://github.com/kmdkuk/try-ebiten